When trying to increase profit, most restaurant owners focus on increasing sales, while few focus on decreasing costs.

 Using the equation explained above, this is now a pretty easy math problem to solve.

-Knowing the COGS totaled $30,000 and the labor cost including benefits totaled $5,000, we simply had to add these two numbers together to find the bakery owner's prime cost, $35,000.
+Knowing her COGS totaled $30,000 and her labor cost, including benefits, totaled $5,000, we simply had to add these two numbers together to find the bakery owner's prime cost: $35,000.

 If her sales for the month were $60,000, she would use that number to figure out her prime cost as a percentage of her sales.

-According to BACON, a software tool specifically designed to track restaurant prime cost, the average new user is running between a 74% and 76% prime cost.
+According to BACON, a software tool specifically designed to track restaurant prime cost, the average new user is running between a 74% and 76% prime cost as percentage of sales.

 This only leaves about 25 cents per dollar for the rest of expenses – including rent, business services, and paying yourself.

 Generally speaking, you want your prime cost to be below 60% of sales.
 If you really want to crush it, shoot for 55%.
-A prime cost below 50% means you are likely taking advantage of your customers, which can hurt you in the long run and create opportunity for competition.
+A prime cost below 50% means you are likely cutting corners or taking advantage of your customers, which can hurt you in the long run: the best customers are the ones that keep coming back, and providing a great experience for a good value is a big factor in getting customers to return.

 The biggest piece of advice I can leave you with is this: do not compare bulk prime cost with another restaurant's and consider yours to be better or worse.
 Why?
-Think about the multiple factors that go into determining your food cost.
-Do you include beverages, plastics, chemicals, to-go containers, etc.?
+Think about the dozens of factors that go into determining your food cost.
+Are you factoring in beverages, plastics, cleaning supplies, and to-go containers?
+Do you buy sustainable local produce?

-Because of this, food costs and labor costs should just be used to determine a benchmark for your establishment that can be compared and referenced on a weekly or monthly basis by you and your team – not your friends in the industry.
+Because of this, food costs and labor costs should just be used to determine a benchmark for your own establishment that can be compared and referenced on a weekly or monthly basis – not as a measure of comparison against other businesses.

-With so many changing costs and demands, tracking prime cost monthly or even weekly keeps you informed in your role so you can raise menu prices and alter your staffing strategies with more accuracy and confidence.
+With so many changing costs and demands, tracking prime cost monthly or even weekly keeps you informed so you can raise menu prices and alter your staffing strategies with more accuracy and confidence.

-Remember, your prime cost can get too low.
-If your restaurant is seeing higher-than-preferred prime costs, set a reasonable timeline and expectation by following these steps.
+If your restaurant is seeing higher-than-preferred prime costs, set a reasonable timeline and measure your expectations by following these steps:

 Set a target prime cost percent you want to hit by the end of the year and hold yourself accountable when it comes to meeting that goal.
 Instead of saying, "I want a lower prime cost percentage," set a specific, measurable, and attainable goal like "I want my prime cost percentage to decrease from 72% to 60% in the next seven months."